glitch-txs/axie-animation/README.md

 40: "activity/victory-pose-back-flip"
 ```

-*animation 1 and 31 is broken, idk why*
+*animation 1 and 31 are broken, idk why*

 You can pass an array to *animationId* with your desired animations.